-- it is collected through the use of a keystroke-logging function that records all keystrokes made by an authorised user who uses the computer and transfers that information from the computer to another person;
+- it is collected through the use of a keystroke-logging function that records all keystrokes made by an authorized user who uses the computer and transfers that information from the computer to another person;

-- through deceptive means, remove, disable or render inoperative security, antispyware, or antivirus software installed on the computer.
+- through deceptive means, remove, disable, or render inoperative security, antispyware, or antivirus software installed on the computer.

-The Computer Spyware Act also prohibits a person from installing upon a computer software to engage in the following acts, 'or any other acts deemed to be deceptive' (73 Pa.
+The Computer Spyware Act also prohibits a person from installing a computer software to engage in the following acts, 'or any other acts deemed to be deceptive' (73 Pa.
 Stat. §2330.4(1)):

-- using the authorised user's computer as part of an activity performed by a group of computers for the purpose of causing damage to another computer, including, but not limited to, launching a denial of service attack; and
+- using the authorized user's computer as part of an activity performed by a group of computers for the purpose of causing damage to another computer, including, but not limited to, launching a denial of service attack; and

-The statute also prohibits a person from installing computer software that modifies an authorised user's security or other settings protecting information in order to steal the user's personal information, or the computer's security settings of the computer for the purpose of causing damage to one or more computers (73 Pa.
+The statute also prohibits a person from installing computer software that modifies an authorized user's security or other settings protecting information in order to steal the user's personal information, or the computer's security settings of the computer for the purpose of causing damage to one or more computers (73 Pa.
 Stat. §2330.4(2)).
-The statute also prohibits a person from installing computer software that prevents an authorised user's reasonable efforts to block the installation of or to disable software by doing any of the following (73 Pa.
+The statute also prohibits a person from installing computer software that prevents an authorized user's reasonable efforts to block the installation of or to disable software by doing any of the following (73 Pa.
 Stat. §2330.4(3)):